Length-dependent MRI of hereditary neuropathy with liability to pressure palsies.

 Ann Clin Transl Neurol

 Digital Object Identifier (DOI)

 Pridmore, Michael; Castoro, Ryan; McCollum, Megan Simmons; Kang, Hakmook; Li, Jun; and Dortch, Richard, "Length-dependent MRI of hereditary neuropathy with liability to pressure palsies."
 (2020).
-Neurobiology.
+Translational Neuroscience.
 486.